 • Swelling of hands and/or feet

-Personally, my migraines turned out to be related to my epilepsy.
-I’ve actually lost a ton of weight.
-And my skin is clear.
 I do not have a period, though.
-And as for cyst… while they do hurt, I have learned to live with them.
-As a wise doctor once told me, “That terrible, saying you’ve learned to live with the pain.”
+And as for cysts… while they do hurt, I have learned to live with them.
+As a wise doctor once told me, “That’s terrible saying you’ve learned to live with the pain.”
 I told him I didn’t have a choice.
 I had a life to live and didn’t have time to wait for him to fix me.

 So, will I be getting it out?
-No. As long as it’s keeping my cycle at bay, it’s staying put.
+No. As long as it’s keeping my monthly hell away, it’s staying put.
 Of course, unless my endocrinologist calls Monday morning and says those test numbers are telling her a different story.
-But then again… like I said… that little thing in my uterus is making it hard of us to know when to test!
+But then again… like I said… that little thing in my uterus is making it hard for us to know when to test!